deanturpin/superdean.com/watchmaker.md

 ## Mainspring winders

 You can fix a lot by replacing parts rather than making new ones.
 But I think mainspring winders are the first step into it becoming serious.
-This _can_ be done by hand -- I have done a couple of times -- but people will get very cross about it.
+This _can_ be done by hand but people will get very cross about it if they find out.

 ## Pro tools and supplies

 - [Gleave London](https://gleave.london/straps/)
-- [H&S Walsh](https://www.hswalsh.com/) -- a few more economy options
+- [H&S Walsh](https://www.hswalsh.com/): a few more economy options
 - [Eternal tools](https://www.eternaltools.com/)
 - [Lucius Atelier](https://luciusatelier.com/)
 - [DIY Watch Club](https://shop.diywatch.club/collections/watchmaking-tools)